GCSE | Art & Design – Leighton Park

 Trips and Visits:

-Local and London based gallery/museum visits take place at various points during the course.
+Local, London and UK based gallery/ museum visits take place at various points during the course.

-International visits tend to take place at the start of Year 11, usually over the October half term.
+International visits tend to take place during the Summer Term of Year 10.

 A link to AQA GCSE Art & Design Specification is here.